platformatic/platformatic/docs/guides/deployment/advanced-fly-io-deployment.md

 4. **Connecting to the Database**

-Use the following command from your local machine to connect directly to the database:
+git branUse the following command from your local machine to connect directly to the database:

 ```sh
 fly ssh console -C db-cli